Find out who can qualify for Council Tax Support.

 How savings, investments and property affect your Council Tax Support

-If you have capital (savings, investments and property) over £16,000 you can’t claim Council Tax Support unless you or your partner (or both of you) have reached the
+If you have capital (savings, investments and property) over £16,000 you cannot claim Council Tax Support unless you or your partner (or both of you) have reached the

 qualifying age for State Pension Credit and one of you gets Pension Credit.

 If your capital makes you ineligible for Council Tax Support, you might still be able to get a Second Adult Rebate to help with your council tax.